- Photos & Map

 - 18 m

-Located on the south side of the pass, the track offers ideal training conditions due to its altitude of 1850 metres above sea level.
-The circuit starts at the Barralhaus and leads in a short ascent up to the Alter Spittel.
+The cross-country ski trail located on the south side of the pass summit offers ideal training conditions due to its altitude at 1850 m above sea level.
+The loop starts at the Barralhaus and leads in a short ascent up to the Old Spittel.
 The building was the original hospice built by Kaspar Stockalper.
-The three upper floors served the Stockalper family as a summer residence.
-Below, poor travellers were given free accommodation and meals.
+The top three floors served as a summer residence for the Stockalper family.
+Below, poor travelers were granted free accommodation and meals.

-The trail continues over the plain of the hamlet of Gampisch, which is farmed in summer.
-Afterwards, the trail leads back to the Barralhaus, which is a real eye-catcher for visitors with its floor plan of 7x120 metres.
-It was built by the clergyman Pierre Barral, who built the building as holiday accommodation for his pupils.
+The trail continues across the plain of the hamlet Gampisch, which is agriculturally cultivated in summer.
+Afterwards, the loop returns to the Barralhaus, which immediately catches the visitors’ eye with its footprint of 7x120 meters.
+It was built by the clergyman Pierre Barral, who constructed the building as a holiday home for his pupils.
 However, Barral went bankrupt before the building was completed.
 Today, the Barralhaus is owned by the army.

 Good to know